Broodstock Atlantic Salmon & River Herring

 Taking of anadromous alewife and blueback herring is prohibited from all Connecticut waters including Long Island Sound.

-Alewife and blueback herring (collectively termed “river herring”) runs have been declining.
-While the reasons for the decline are not fully understood, the DEEP believes it is mostly due to predation by increasingly abundant striped bass.
+Alewife and Blueback Herring (collectively termed “river herring”) runs have been declining.
+While the reasons for the decline are not fully understood, DEEP believes there could be a number of factors, most of which are affecting the species out in the ocean.
 Healthy river herring populations are needed to provide food for many species.

 To restore herring runs, the DEEP is taking a number of actions including removing dams, building fishways, reintroducing pre-spawn adults into streams that had previously supported runs, and eliminating harvest.
 An immediate recovery is not expected.
 However, this closure may reduce the threat of further declines and enable river herring populations to recover more quickly in favorable years.